rvangelder11/Big-Digital-clock-with-5-inch-displays/Tech Docs/Software Description.md

 Line 42 defines the hostname as used in the Arduino OTA and on the local network.
 This can by anything you like.
 Line 43 needs to indicate how many displays are in use.
 Line 127 enables the stopwatch function without connection to the internet, by keeping the puhbutton on D4 pushed for more than 5 seconds at the beginning.
 Line 145 sets the loaction to NL.
-This can be changed to any choice as indicated at <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>
+This can be changed to any choice as indicated at <https://en.wikipedia.org/wiki/List_of_tz_database_time_zones>.
+Further details of the timing functions can be found at <https://github.com/ropg/ezTime>